 Other symptoms occasionally appear as a result of dog food allergies, but they are much more rare and could indicate an altogether different health problem as well.
-These include

-BUT vomiting and diarrhea are also among the most common symptoms of dog illnesses - both minor and major.
+Vomiting and diarrhea are also among the most common symptoms of dog illnesses - both minor and major.

 Any recurring digestive upset should be investigated by your vet!

 Other signs that your dog's discomfort is due to a food allergy include:

 All dogs are different of course, and what causes a reaction in one dog might be well tolerated in another.

 But there are some ingredients which are more likely to trigger dog food allergies than others.

 These include protein sources such as: